nschorgh/Planetary-Code-Collection/README.md

 * Miscellaneous
   * incoming solar irradiance on Mauna Kea
   * asynchronously coupled method for retreat of near-surface ice on asteroids
-  * lunar ice pump (boundary value formation)
+  * lunar ice pump (boundary value formulation)
   * vapor diffusion at lunar conditions (microphysical model)

-The theory behind the numerical methods is described in [UserGuide.pdf](./UserGuide.pdf) or in individual journal articles cited below.
+The theory behind the numerical methods is described in [UserGuide.pdf](./UserGuide.pdf) or in the individual journal articles cited below.

 ### Mars Subsurface Ice Model (MSIM)